-PROTOSOUND® VOLUME ADJUSTMENT
+PROTOSOUNDTM VOLUME ADJUSTMENT

-Your ProtoSound® system has two types of volume adjustment.
-A manual turn knob on the bottom of the chassis (See Fig. 4 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6), allows you to control the volume level of the engine sounds remotely from the transformer.
-Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, horn, engine sounds, Cab Chatter, etc. For information on operating the RESET volume adjustment option, see the section entitled "Programming ProtoSound RESET Options" on the following pages.
+Your ProtoSoundTM system has two types of volume adjustment.
+A manual turn knob on the bottom of the chassis (See Fig. 3 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6), allows you to control the volume level of the engine sounds remotely from the transformer.
+Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, horn, engine sounds, Cab Chatter, etc.

-Figure 4: Adjusting The ProtoSound® Volume
+Figure 4: Manually Adjusting The ProtoSound Volume

-USING "RESET" TO PROGRAM PROTOSOUNDS®
+USING "RESET" TO PROGRAM PROTOSOUNDSTM

-As mentioned earlier, there are several programmable options in each ProtoSound®-equipped engine that can be remotely set from any compatible standard AC transformer equipped with a whistle button.
-For a list of compatible transformers, see the chart on page 34.
+As mentioned earlier, there are several programmable options in each ProtoSoundequipped engine that can be remotely set from any compatible standard AC transformer equipped with a whistle button.
+For a list of compatible transformers, see the chart on page 25.
 This hands-off approach gives you unprecedented control of your railroad empire's motive power never before seen in model railroading.
-Each programmable feature can be accessed whenever your engine is in the RESET state as described earlier on page 5.
+Each programmable feature can be accessed whenever your engine is in the RESET state as described earlier on page 6.
 By following the instructions below you will find the programming easy and straight forward.